Interfaces + Open Design / Foundation

 Thesis

-Deepseek drops another HUGE breakthrough teaches a practical interfaces + open design move: AI Search explains DeepSeek's DeepSpark paper in plain terms: why autoregressive generation is memory-bound, how speculative decoding uses a small 'intern' drafter checked by a large 'boss' model, and how DeepSpark's Markov head, confidence head, and hardware-aware scheduling deliver 60-85% faster generation and nearly 700% higher system output with zero quality loss.
+Deepseek drops another HUGE breakthrough teaches a practical ai interface control move: AI Search explains DeepSeek's DeepSpark paper in plain terms: why autoregressive generation is memory-bound, how speculative decoding uses a small 'intern' drafter checked by a large 'boss' model, and how DeepSpark's Markov head, confidence head, and hardware-aware scheduling deliver 60-85% faster generation and nearly 700% higher system output with zero quality loss.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.